emberjs/website/source/blog/2018-11-29-december-event.md

 responsive: true
 ---

-December is a great month to support your friendly Ember.js Learning Team!
+This year, the Ember Learning Core Team is sponsoring our first annual DecEmber, a hackathon event specifically targeted at Learning Team efforts!
+For an extra bit of awesome, it’s running at the same time as [24 Pull Requests](https://24pullrequests.com/), so contributions to DecEmber will count for both!

 Maybe December is a busy month for you, because of the holidays and family obligations—and that’s totally okay—we hope you have a great time!
 But for some, December is a time of the year with a lot of downtime.
 Maybe that’s you!
 Are you wondering what to do with all your vacation time in December?
 We’ve got ya covered!

-This year, the Ember Learning Core Team is sponsoring our first annual DecEmber, a hackathon event specifically targeted at Learning Team efforts.
-For an extra bit of awesome, it’s running at the same time as [24 Pull Requests](https://24pullrequests.com/), so contributions to DecEmber will count for both!

 ## Participation Rules